Happy young woman sitting at her table, focused on her laptop, and enjoying a cup of coffee.

 3. There are other benefits to paying off your past-due accounts in collections.

-If you don’t keep up with your credit card or loan payments, your original creditor may send your unpaid debt to a collections agency.
-According to the Consumer Financial Protection Bureau (CFPB), a collection agency (or debt collector) is a person or a company who collects debts owed to others, usually when those debts are past-due.
+If you don’t keep up with your credit card or loan payments, your original creditor may send your unpaid debt to a collection agency.
+A collection agency (or debt collector) is a person or a company who collects debts owed to others, usually when those debts are past-due.
 In addition, your debt may be reported to a credit reporting agency.

-A collection on your credit report may show potential lenders that you defaulted on a debt and had to have that account sent to a collection agency.
-Collection accounts are typically considered negative information in your credit history.
+A collection on your credit report may show potential lenders that you defaulted on a debt and had to have that account sent to debt collectors.
+Collection accounts are considered negative information in your credit history.

 How do collections hurt your credit score?

-According to the Office of the Comptroller of the Currency, under the Fair Credit Reporting Act, a collection account can stay on your credit report for up to seven years.
-As long as an account shows up on your credit report, it can factor in your credit score.
+Under the Fair Credit Reporting Act, a collection account can stay on your credit report for up to seven years.
+If an account shows up on your credit report, it can factor in your credit score.

-Collection accounts fall under the ‘payment history’ portion of your credit report, which accounts for 35% of your FICO Credit Score1, according to MyFICO.com.
-Your payment history makes up the largest chunk of how your credit score is calculated.
-The negative impact that a collections account has on your credit report may lessen over time, according to the same source.
+Collection accounts fall under the “payment history” portion of your credit report, which accounts for about 35% of your credit score.1 Your payment history makes up the largest chunk of how your credit score is calculated.
+The negative impact that a collections account has on your credit report may lessen over time.

 Did you know?